MENTOR ME CAREERS

 Special cases include percentage completion method, cost recovery method, and completed contract method.

-These methods are used in different cases like Construction real estate companies.
+Methods like these are used in cases like Construction real estate companies.
 Since usually the acquisition, construction and sale of real estate projects can take multiple years.
-The revenue can be recognised basis the percentage of the completion of the project.
+The revenue is recognized basis the percentage of the completion of the project.
 This is an aggressive method of revenue recognition.

-Completed contract method: In this method no revenue is recognised until all the construction is completed.
+Completed contract method: In this method no revenue is recognized until all the construction is completed.
 This is the most conservative method

-Cost recovery method- In this method, revenue is recognised up to the costs incurred during the profit.
+Cost recovery method- In this method, revenue is recognized up to the costs incurred during the profit.
 Resulting in zero profit.
 This method is used usually in case of instalment sales.

 Which function can we use, if we want to test the model sensitivity to various given assumptions?

-Explain how vlook and Index(match) differ & When you would use it?
+Explain how vlook and Index(match) differ u0026 When you would use it?

-V look up or vertical look up function & Index match are both used to find the related data, basis some field data point you have.excel based financial modeling interview questions
+V look up or vertical look up function u0026 Index match are both used to find the related data, basis some field data point you have.excel based financial modeling interview questions

 If you check the above data set, the data firstly flows from top to down i.e vertical.
 Hence vlook up gets used.
 Second we take customer number(3604-2407), as the source of finding profit.